WKYJ (FM): History

 The station applied to change its callsign to WPPY, effective January 1, 2023.
 On that date, WPPY launched an adult contemporary format branded as "Happy 92.7".
-The station again began playing Christmas music under the "Santa 92.7" name on November 1, 2023 and again on November 1, 2024.
+The station again began playing Christmas music under the "Santa 92.7" name on November 1, 2023, and again on November 1, 2024.

-By April 2025, a RadioInsight post was saying that WPPY was being sold to K-Love Inc, and would flip to K-Love.
-In September 2025, WPPY flipped to K-Love, and changed its call sign to the current WKYJ.
+K-Love Inc. (the Educational Media Foundation) acquired WPPY and WGET in Gettysburg from Forever Media in a deal filed in April 2025.
+In September 2025, WPPY flipped to K-Love and changed its call sign to the current WKYJ.